 It would be really good to hear any thoughts from the community on this?
 Especially anyone using Nexenta for iSCSI storage and whether they've seen similar problems.

-RE: iSCSI disconnecting - Added by Peter Valadez about 1 year ago
+RE: iSCSI disconnecting - Added by Peter Valadez over 2 years ago

 Have you made any progress with this problem?
 We are interesting in setting up a high availability cluster with very similar specs.
 We will be using the Supermicro 847E26-RJBOD1 jbods with LSI 9205-8e cards in the head nodes.
 Thanks!

-RE: iSCSI disconnecting - Added by Tommy Scherer about 1 year ago
+RE: iSCSI disconnecting - Added by Tommy Scherer over 2 years ago

 Blow away you current ZVOLs slowly by shrinking 50GB at a time to ensure there will be no distributions to other storage services.
 Then recreate the ZVOLs with 128k blocks.
 That should reduce the arc-meta by a factor of 16. that should bring arc meta to under 10GB.
 That will fit within the default ZFS parameter of 25% of the arc.
 We had a account on the east coast that had a similar issue the migration took some work ,but fixed the issue.